 Eventually moving to their own 9ha block in Dairy Flat (left), the "hobby" developed to the point where Linda gave up her fulltime nursery work and worked in the garden while still maintaining some off-season horticultural contracting.

-Now in the 2018 season Dahlia Haven has developed into a gardening icon with Auckland's Northern Motorway on the front fence and the flight path of Dairy Flat Aerodrome above.
+Now entering the 2019 season Dahlia Haven has developed into a gardening icon with Auckland's Northern Motorway on the front fence and the flight path of Dairy Flat Aerodrome above.
 Few would have missed

 the 8-metre-high sign mown into the paddock, let

 Grown for the first 22 years primarily for Mail Order tuber sales,